 If you have any queries about section 51 of the Equal Opportunity Act, we have prepared a series of frequently asked questions.

 AEP Open Day

-To learn more about the positions and what it’s like to work with us, come along to our AEP Open Day on Friday, 8 November 2019 from 10am – 1pm at 100 Plain Street, East Perth.
+To learn more about the positions and what it’s like to work with us, the department holds an AEP Open Day during our recruitment.

 The AEP Open Day will provide you with the chance to:

 - Hear about the positions available and what it’s like to work for the department.

 - Find out how to apply for the positions and receive resume and interview coaching.